flashbots/flashbots-docs/docs/flashbots-protect/rpc/status-api.md

         "nonce": "41",
         "value": "10000000000"
     },
-  "fastMode": false, // TODO: deprecate?
-  "seenInMempool": false,
+  "fastMode": true, // for backwards compatibility; may be removed in a future version "seenInMempool": false,
   "simError": "MaxFeePerGasTooLow"
 }